-The City of Miami Gardens CDBG allocation from HUD, for program year 2017 will be \$993,095.
-The City also estimates it will receive \$11,000 in program income each year which will be reinvested in the housing rehabilitation program.
-In addition to the CDBG funding provided by HUD, the City also anticipates an annual allocation of approximately \$439,663 and an estimated \$4,500 program income from the State of Florida via the SHIP program.
-The City is also expected to receive an award of \$194,000 from the State of Florida Division of Emergency Management's Hurricane Loss Mitigation Program to perform disaster mitigating retrofits to elderly owned single family homes.
+The City of Miami Gardens CDBG allocation from HUD, for program year 2018 will be \$1,095,994.

+In addition to the CDBG funding provided by HUD, the City also anticipates an annual allocation of approximately \$439,663 and an estimated \$4,500 program income from the State of Florida's State Housing Initiative Partnership Program (SHIP).